k0dm1/KodMi-Age-Validator/README.md

 ```
 HOW TO EDIT:

-Change the following code at he bottom of "age_check.js"
+Change the following code at the bottom of "age_check.js"
 ```
 // Javascript Function to pass Jquery function call to class function call_back_kodmi(){